snguyenthanh/better_profanity/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=popout)](https://github.com/snguyenthanh/better_profanity/blob/master/LICENSE)

-Inspired from package [profanity](https://github.com/ben174/profanity) of [Ben Friedland](https://github.com/ben174), this library is much faster than the original one, by using string comparison instead of regex.
+Inspired from package [profanity](https://github.com/ben174/profanity) of [Ben Friedland](https://github.com/ben174), this library is significantly faster than the original one, by using string comparison instead of regex.

-It supports [modified spellings](https://en.wikipedia.org/wiki/Leet) (such as `p0rn`, `h4ndjob` and `handj0b`).
+It supports [modified spellings](https://en.wikipedia.org/wiki/Leet) (such as `p0rn`, `h4ndjob`, `handj0b` and `b*tch`).

 ## Requirements
-To make use of Python static typing, this package only works with `Python 3.5+`.
+To make use of static typing and many relevant optimisations, this package only works with `Python 3.5+`.

 ## Installation
 ```